Climate Jargon

 Trophic level: Position of a plant or animal in a food chain or food web

-Troposphere: Lowest layer of the atmosphere up to 20 kilometers or 65,000 feet, where weather happens
+Troposphere: Lowest layer of the atmosphere where weather happens, up to 65,000 feet high

 Tundra: Treeless areas in the Arctic, with short growing seasons, low temperatures, and permafrost

-Ultraviolet (UV): Invisible part of sunlight mostly blocked by the ozone layer, causing sunburns but needed by skin to make Vitamin D
+Ultraviolet (UV): Invisible part of sunlight mostly blocked by the ozone layer, causing sunburns but used by our skin to make Vitamin D

 United Nations Framework Convention on Climate Change (UNFCCC): Structure for governments to work together on climate change